aws-samples/aurora-and-database-migration-labs/Code/PGPerfStatsSnapper/README.md

 ## Setup

 1. [Launch an EC2 instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/launching-instance.html) where the loader script will be executed.

-    1. Use "Amazon Linux AMI 2018.03.0 (HVM), SSD Volume Type" AMI.
+   1. In **Step 1: Choose an Amazon Machine Image (AMI)**, Choose the *"Amazon Linux 2 AMI (HVM), SSD Volume Type - (64-bit x86)"* AMI.
-    1. Use r4.8xlarge instance type.
+   1. In **Step 2: Choose an Instance Type**, Choose t3.medium instance type.
-    1. Use same VPC and subnet/AZ as the RDS/Aurora PostgreSQL Instance
-    1. Add the IAM role to the EC2 instance which was created in the prerequisite step.
+   1. In **Step 3: Configure Instance Details**, Choose the same **VPC** and **subnet/AZ** as the RDS/Aurora PostgreSQL Instance.
+Select the **IAM role** in the drop down which you created in the prerequisite step.
-    1. Allocate 30 GB of General Purpose SSD (gp2) storage to the Root volume.
+   1. In **Step 4: Add Storage**, allocate 30 GB of General Purpose SSD (gp2) storage to the Root volume.
-    1. Add the EC2 instance to the same security group as the RDS/Aurora instance or add it to a new security group (and later add the new security group to inbound rule of the RDS/Aurora security group).
+   1. In **Step 6: Configure Security Group**, add the EC2 instance to the same security group as the RDS/Aurora instance or add it to a new security group (and later add the new security group to inbound rule of the RDS/Aurora security group).
-    1. Make sure to download and save the key pair.
+   1. In **Step 7: Review Instance Launch** verify the configuration and press the **Launch** button.
+If you are creating a new key pair, make sure to download it at this step.

 2. Add appropriate [inbound rules](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/authorizing-access-to-an-instance.html) to the security group used the previous step to allow your workstation to be able to SSH to the EC2 instance.